FWSquatch/do180-practice/README.md

 # EX180 and EX188 Automated Practice Deployment
 _Powered by Ansible and Vagrant_

-Using the files in this project, you can quickly build a lab environment to learn with [this EX180 Practice Exam](./Assignments/Original.md)
+Using the files in this project, you can quickly build a lab environment to learn with [this EX188 Practice Exam](./Assignments/Original.md)

 Once you have finished those tasks, [continue with my own extra assignments](./Assignments/Extras.md)!

 ## Installation
-1. Install vagrant and virtualbox.
+1. Install Vagrant and VirtualBox.
 2. Clone this repo: `git clone https://github.com/Unixerius/EX188-practice`
 3. Change into the newly created directory: `cd EX188-practice`
 4. Fire up the VMs: `vagrant up`